DSL Modem Market Size, Share, Value, and Competitive Landscape 2021

 The term DSL modem is technically used to describe a modem which connects to a single computer, through an Ethernet Port, USB port, or is installed in a computer PCI slot.
 The more common DSL router is a standalone device that combines the function of a DSL modem and a router, and can connect multiple computers through multiple Ethernet ports or an integral wireless access point.
 Also called a residential gateway, a DSL router usually manages the connection and sharing of the DSL service in a home or small office network.

-This report contains market size and forecasts of DSL Modem in China, including the following market information:
+This report contains market size and forecasts of DSL Modem in India, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the DSL Modem manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on DSL Modem production and consumption in China
+This report also analyses and evaluates the COVID-19 impact on DSL Modem production and consumption in India

 Total Market by Segment: